Learn more about the dangers of sun poisoning

 Polymorphous light eruption (PMLE)

-A special type of sun poisoning is polymorphous light eruption (PMLE), which is a skin reaction to the sun for people who aren’t used to intense sunlight.
+A special type of sun poisoning is polymorphous light eruption (PMLE). h is a skin reaction to the sun for people who aren’t used to intense sunlight.
 This mostly affects fair-skinned individuals who live in northern climates.

 Medications that cause sun sensitivity